History of early modern period domes: Kingdom of Great Britain

 Although never very popular in domestic settings, domes were used in a number of 18th century homes built in the Neo-Classical style, including the 1720s Chiswick House, in West London.
 The Palladian mansion Penicuik House, built by Sir James Clerk, included a stable block with a domed dovecote built as a faithful imitation of the destroyed ancient monument Arthur's O'on.
+A chapel at Gibside by James Paine has a trefoil plan with a central dome.
 The domed mausoleum by Nicholas Hawksmoor at Castle Howard was built in 1742 and is similar to Bramante’s Tempietto.
 Robert Adam referenced the Roman Pantheon dome in his 1767 design of Luton Hoo in Bedfordshire.